 Sure provides you with a broadband service over copper lines that are owned by Sure in Guernsey.
-Sure is responsible for making sure the line is fit for purpose from the exchange to your property.
+Sure is responsible for ensuring the line is fit for purpose from the exchange to your property.

-The speed you can achieve depends on the length of these lines.
+The broadband speed you can achieve depends on the length of these lines.

-Other factors that can affect speed are the age and power of your router/computer, wiring in the home and amount of devices trying to connect at the same time.
+Other factors that can impact speed are the age and power of your router and equipment, wiring in the home and the number of devices trying to connect at the same time.

 What support does Sure provide?

-If you have problems Sure can take you through some checks over the phone and will either solve the problem, recommend that an either an engineer visit is required or that you need to seek further assistance from a computer shop.
+If you have problems Sure can take you through some checks over the phone and will either solve the problem, recommend an engineer visit or advise you to seek further assistance from a computer shop.

 What Sure can’t do